-When the comet was discovered, it was about as far away from Earth as Jupiter is.
-The comet doesn't orbit on the same path as the planets.
-In the diagram to the left, the orbits of the four inner planets and Jupiter can be seen.
-The path that Hale Bopp takes can also be seen..
+At the time of its discovery, Comet Hale-Bopp was about as far away from Earth as Jupiter is.
+Usually at that distance, comets are too distant to be easily discovered, especially with everyday telescopes.
 Because Hale-Bopp was discovered when it was so far away from Earth, there was a great deal of anticipation that when it got closer, it would be very bright.
-Halley's Comet, which last visited in 1986, has a nucleus of 20km.
-The nucleus of Hale Bopp is 40km, much larger than most comets.
+Halley's Comet, which last visited in 1986, has a nucleus of 15 kilometres.
+The nucleus of Hale Bopp is 37 kilometres, much larger than most comets.

 Comet Hale-Bopp first became visible to the naked eye from around May 1996 although it was still very faint.
 In early 1997, as it got closer to Earth and the Sun, it became a spectacular sight and was very easy to spot in the night sky.
 Its closest distance to Earth was on 22nd March 1997, when it was at a distance of 197 million kilometres.
 This is actually further away than the Sun is from Earth, but the fact that such a small object can be so far away but still visible shows how bright comets can get.
 Hale-Bopp reached its closest point in its orbit of the Sun on 1st April 1997.
 This point is called its perihelion.
 At perihelion, Hale-Bopp was 137 million kilometres from the Sun.
 It faded out of view as the year progressed with the final sightings being reported in December 1997, almost nineteen months after its first sightings.
 No other comet has been recorded to have been visible with the naked eye for longer.
 It can still be tracked using advanced space telescopes.